ashwin/coursera-heterogeneous/README.md

  - For example, to execute assignment MP2 on dat aset 0 type: `./mp2 tests/mp2/0/*`

-You can also test each assignment against the official datasets using Cmake's test driver `ctest`:
+You can also test each assignment against the official datasets using CMake's test driver `ctest`:

 - To run all of the MP assignments against the official datasets type: `ctest` from the repository's root directory
 - To run a specific MP assignment, for example MP2, type `ctest -L mp2`